-I nodded, eyes still cast away, I stared at moving cars and nothing, the protagonist at the beginning of every adventure, boring, plain, the reader reading still, expectant.
-I think the others did too, he walked back to the girl with a comic gaunt in his step, her face got lost again.
+I nodded, eyes still cast away.
+I stared at moving cars and nothing, the protagonist at the beginning of every adventure, boring, plain, the reader reading still, expectant.
+He walked back to the girl with a comic gaunt in his step, her face got lost again.
 We had just fed her to him.

-She clutz’d her way up to a front seat in the most glorious way imaginable, her thigh brushed against every table, tilted every chair, till she fell in a heap of herself, straightening her glasses, folding her arms, staring at us, at me only because I stared back.
-She smiled and looked away, her neck eased gently unto her shoulders, slender, she was of posters and magazines.
+She clutz’d her way up to a front seat in the most glorious way imaginable, her thigh brushing against every table, tilting every chair, till she fell in a heap of herself, straightening her glasses, folding her arms, staring at us, at me only because I stared back.
+She smiled and looked away.
+Her neck eased gently unto her shoulders, slender, she was of posters and magazines.
 I looked away, manners, I was trained properly, but my eyes would lose me.
-Staring up at the clouds, intentional, anything but her, but then I would think I saw someone wave at me, that I saw someone behind her mouth my name, and my eyes would be back, paying dividends to the contours of her lips, the cleavage of her blouse.
+I Stared up at the clouds, intentional, anything but her, but then I would think I saw someone wave at me, that I saw someone behind her mouth my name, and my eyes would be back, paying dividends to the contours of her lips, the cleavage of her blouse.
 She caught me, she tugged it up and looked away, at everything and everyone but me.Though I swear, out of the corners of my eye, I saw a blur of her face turn towards mine, and not just once.

-So we played Daddy Anomaa, and Emmanuel, tall Emmanuel, muscular, in his sleeveless vest and horned necklace.
-Heaving chest, sweat down his brows, noticed her and got off the stage, Ayisha all but forgotten in the thrill of a fresh hunt.
+So we played Dadie Anomaa, and Emmanuel, tall Emmanuel, muscular, in his sleeveless vest and horned necklace; with his heaving chest, sweat tricking down his brows, noticed her and got off the stage, Ayisha all but forgotten in the thrill of a fresh hunt.
 He waltzed towards her in some weird dance while Paakow sunk into a solo with the guitar.
 I had seen this before at Elmina.
 He would pull her up, she would laugh shyly and refuse, he would be persistent, she would finally get up and join in the waltz, then sit, still laughing, excited, focused on him through to the end of the show.
 Then while we packed the speakers he would disappear.

 “I’m alright, I’m alright”

 I stood up in pretend pain and threw the okay sign to the audience.
 Cheers.
 The drums were fixed properly, we played on.
 Emmanuel stayed with us on top of the stage till we were done.
-She came to me.
+And then she came to me.

-“Something I ate” I packed my drumsticks and picked up my bag,.
+I packed my drumsticks and picked up my bag.